Sander Roberti

 United States of America

 I am currently a Postdoctoral Fellow in the Biostatistics Branch and the Radiation Epidemiology Branch of the National Cancer Institute.
-There I am working on studies of radiation exposure following the Chernobyl nuclear reactor accident and modeling the natural history of thyroid nodules under the mentorship of Li Cheung and Elizabeth Cahoon.
+There I developed the R package ameras for analyzing association studies with multiple estimates of a noisy exposure.

 Before joining NCI, my PhD work focused on new methods for assessing the risk of developing a second tumor after exposure to therapeutic radiation.
 These methods, incorporating the radiation dose to every point in the organ at risk of developing such a tumor, are expected to increase the accuracy of risk predictions.
 Furthermore, they should be able to better discriminate between different radiotherapy treatment plans.
 Using these methods, I developed an absolute risk prediction model for breast cancer among female survivors of Hodgkin lymphoma.
 Besides this research project, I was a lecturer for the yearly Basic Medical Statistics course, including lectures as well as computer practicals.
 Finally, I was involved in other research projects as a statistical consultant.